 800-450-6118

-Are you trying to weigh the pros & cons of endoscopic surgery for carpal tunnel syndrome?
+Are you weighing the pros & cons of endoscopic surgery for carpal tunnel syndrome?
 Here you'll find an easy-to-understand discussion about carpal tunnel syndrome and all the advantages and disadvantages of this surgical procedure.
 In the end you'll be better equipped to make the smartest decision concerning your hand and your health.

 Which type carpal tunnel surgery will you have?

-• Open carpal tunnel release surgery In this type of surgery, the doctor opens your palm to expose the transverse carpal tunnel ligament in order to cut it in half.
 Open carpal tunnel release surgery is the older and more widely used of the two methods.
 It causes more trauma.
 That means it results in more rehab and recovery time.
-But it's generally considered safer.
+But it's generally considered safer becasue the doctor can visualize all structures inside the wrist joint before cutting them.

-• Single portal endoscopic carpal tunnel release surgery The surgeon makes one small incision in your hand.
-Then the doctor passes an instrument which contains a camera and scalpel through the hole.
 This procedure is the fastest and least invasive method.
-That means patients recover sooner, with less complicated aftercare than the open technique.
+That means patients recover sooner, with less pain and less complicated aftercare than the open technique.
 But there are certain drawbacks (see below).

 How carpal tunnel surgery is performed

 You acquire carpal tunnel syndrome because your flexor tendons inflame and swell inside your wrist joint.
-(Generally, overwork of the fingers leads to the inflammation.)
+(Generally, overworking the fingers leads to the inflammation.)
 The swelling pushes on your median nerve, ultimately crushing it.
-This causes all the primary carpal tunnel symptoms like pain, numbness, tingling, and weakness.
+This causes all the main carpal tunnel symptoms like pain, numbness, tingling, shooting electric shocks, and weakness.

-In order to release the nerve, surgeons cut the transverse carpal ligament which holds your wrist bones together.
-Cutting the ligament affords more room to the median nerve.
+In order to release the nerve, all types of surgery require the surgeons to cut the transverse carpal ligament.
+This thick tissue band holds your wrist bones together.

 Considering all the pros and cons of endoscopic surgery for carpal tunnel, the most significant advantage is the lesser trauma produced compared to the open release method.